This page is available in the US as an e-book at Amazon.com.

 It should also be said that there's nothing in the state or federal regulations that prevents a therapist from keeping a patient's notes for more than seven years, or from providing them upon request.

-We return again to the same power dynamics and power imbalances in the so-called helping professions that created fertile ground for the sex crimes in the first place.
+We return again to the same power dynamics and power imbalances between institution and client that created fertile ground for the sex crimes in the first place.

 Patient records should be the property of the patients.
 They should have the legal right to dispose of them as they see fit, and the therapist should have a legal duty to maintain them and provide them to the patient upon request.

 § § §

 The press continues to report on cases of widespread sexual abuse over long periods of time in institutional and corporate settings.

 A rogue gynecologist allegedly abused numerous Mountie cadets.